 Also, Evan’s is one of the biggest names in drum head manufacturers.

-This pad consists of four different materials, and it allows you to quickly switch between surfaces at once.
+The drumeo P4 practice pad consists of four different playing surfaces, and it allows you to quickly switch between surfaces at once.
 It can help you to develop the versatility required to move between different playing surfaces such as a drum set.

 This is also a very quiet practice pad, so it’s useful for drumming practice situations where you can’t make much noise.

-This drum practice pad was also created by Drumeo, one of the biggest online drum education websites in the world.
+This drum practice pad was also created by Drumeo, one of the most popular online drum education websites online.

 Check out the video below.
 It will show not only the Drumeo practice pad in action, but it will also give you a flavor for what you can practice using one of these.